CSE Scientific Computation Group

 Welcome to the home page for the Scientific Computation Group in the Department of Computer Science and Engineering.

 The Scientific Computation Group investigates programming abstractions, applications, and implementation techniques for solving scientific problems on high-performance and parallel computers and in analyzing their prodigious output.
-Our research is multidisciplinary.
+Our research is cross-disciplinary.

 Browse our publications.